Why You Should Sell Your Property Before Buying Another

 Show you are ready to say ‘I do’

 Are you really committed to that end of terrace Victorian conversion if you haven’t had ‘the chat’ with your current abode?
 Without calling it quits with your present house, then you shouldn’t be buying rugs for the new one.
 Show sellers you’re committed and ready to proceed with a home that’s currently under offer on your side, before you make that fated bid.
 It doesn’t take long to book that valuation, throw on some lippy and get your house online.
-Especially with the help of yours truly, we’ll make sure your abode is properly marketed and you’re ready to take on the competition.
+Especially with the help of yours truly.
+We’ll make sure your abode is properly marketed and you’re ready to take on the competition.

 Know your worth